21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ![](images/summary-billionaire2.png)

 Totally diffrent,right ?
 Thanks to Summary View, we can easily overview data which we can't recozinize in Excel data by importing.
 For example, this citizenship column represents the number of billionaires for each countries.
-As you can see, United States have the most billionaire all over the world at first glance.
+As you can see, United States have the most billionaire all over the world.
 This selfmade column represents how come they become billionares.
 When you see gender column, you can understand men's billionaires is much more than women at first glance.

 But, we can't analyze data precisely with the way it is now.
 Why not ?